GAM3RG33K/steps_ahead/README.md

 - [x] Step Counting & Calorie Burn
     - The app will utilize the Pedometer API to count steps taken by the user and estimate calories burned based on their BMI and activity level.
-Users can view their daily, weekly, or monthly step counts with caloric burn data to track progress and set goals
+Users can view their daily weekly step counts with caloric burn data to track progress and set goals

 - [x] Goal Setting & Progress Tracking
-    - Users can set walking or running goals based on their daily, weekly, monthly, or yearly targets.
-The app will track progress towards these goals and provide insights into how to optimize performance
+    - Users can set walking or running goals based on their daily target.
+The app will track progress towards these goals and provide insights into how to progressed

 - [x] Privacy Protection
     - Steps Ahead will prioritize user privacy and security by *NOT* sharing any of the data